cashubtc/nuts/tests/06-tests.md

 }
 ```

-Both signatures below use this identity key and the specified zero-filled BIP-340 auxiliary randomness.
+All signatures below use this identity key and the specified zero-filled BIP-340 auxiliary randomness.
 Verification uses the 32-byte x-coordinate of the compressed public key.

-## Minimal signed response
+## Minimal signed response with a challenge

 Request: